How to develop a clear marketing brief that unlocks insight and gets to the heart of the marketing challenge

 BY - a summary of how the campaign Big Idea provides an opportunity to reframe behavior, encouraging the target audience to act/ respond differently

 By showing them that our innovative new health snack is as tasty is traditional snacks but is lower in sugar, fat and saturates

 With a strong, effective Get – (Who) - To - By you will be able to clearly articulate the communication task and summarise the marketing challenge for everyone involved in the campaign.
 This helps ensure everyone is aligned to the task at hand and you can progress to the campaign execution stage with confidence.

 Unfortunately defining the marketing challenge is not a quick or easy process and it takes time and due diligence.
-And whilst there is no definitive ‘right’ or ‘wrong’ way, the process outlined within this post will hopefully give you the opportunity to seek out and identify an insight that might explain why a problem is occurring and give you the opportunity develop a winning campaign strategy.
+And whilst there is no definitive ‘right’ or ‘wrong’ way, the process outlined within this post will hopefully allow you to seek out and identify an insight that might explain why a problem is occurring and give you the opportunity to develop a winning campaign strategy.